 Hence, FuelsEurope welcomed the Commission’s Fit for 55 Package as it contains constructive proposals for the decarbonisation of transport, including Maritime, and developing the policy framework necessary for the transition of the fuels industry.

-As part of this package, the ReFuelEU Maritime regulation aims to boost the supply and demand for sustainable marine fuel in the EU, in order to reduce maritime’s environmental footprint and enable it to help achieve the EU’s climate targets.
+As part of this package, the ReFuelEU Maritime regulation is intended to boost the supply and demand for sustainable marine fuel in the EU, reduce maritime’s environmental footprint and guide this sector’s contribution towards the EU’s climate targets.

 We welcome the well-to-wake (WTW) emissions standard as a suitable measure to drive the development and deployment of sustainable alternative marine fuels.